Deepannagaraj/scripts/README.md

 ## capture_jstack.sh

-This script is used to capture the JSTACKs running on a NodeManager (YARN).
+This script is used to capture the JSTACKs for containers running on a NodeManager (YARN).

 Copy the content of the script to the NodeManager node:
 ```bash